fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 Neptune is a fully managed **graph db** (an example of graph dataset is a social network connections).
 It is optimized for highly connected dataset, can store billions of relations with very low latency queries, high replication (up to 15 replicas).
-Its use case is for knowledge graph(wikipedia) fraud detection, recommendation engine, social network
+Its use case is for knowledge graph (wikipedia) fraud detection, recommendation engine, social network.

 ### Amazon QLDB - Quantum Ledger DataBase